Skip to main content

 Why Win Rate Alone Is Misleading

-The misconception goes like this: "If I win more trades than I lose, I'm profitable."
+Open any trading Discord and you'll see it: traders obsessing over win rate.
+"If I win more trades than I lose, I'm profitable."
 That's only true when your average win is at least as big as your average loss.
-For most beginners, it isn't.

 Two Traders, Same Market